hpedskis/RatherBeWebApp/README.md

 (_above is a link to the first draft of my Schemas in db.js_)

 ## Wireframes
+Home Page of "I'd Rather Be..."

-![Alt text](/documentation/Home_page.jpg?raw=true "Home page")
+![Alt text](/documentation/Home_page.jpg?raw=true "Home page") Creating a new Rather...
-![Alt text](/documentation/New_Rather.jpg?raw=true "Creating a new Rather")
+![Alt text](/documentation/New_Rather.jpg?raw=true "Creating a new Rather") Page to display all Rathers...
 ![Alt text](/documentation/Rather_Page.jpg?raw=true "Page to display all Rathers")